haimengzhang/message-queue-service-rabbitmq-postgres/README.md

 ```
     mvn install -DskipTests
     docker build -t message-producer .
-    docker rmi miniocean/message-producer
     docker tag message-producer:latest miniocean/message-producer
     docker push miniocean/message-producer
 ```
+## Run the service cointainers in docker:

-Use docker-compose to run the multiple containers at once in detach mode:
+Now that we have our images ready, use docker-compose to launch the multiple containers at once in detach mode:

 ```
 docker-compose up -d
 ```
+Now, our services are running in containers.
+We could test our endpoint by going to `localhost:8090/message/publish` to publish message and `localhost:8091/message/` to fetch the images saved to db.

 To stop and remove the containers:
 ```
 docker-comose down